queryluke/masseffect-5e-data/text/en/traits/bio-electric-ward.md

 ---
 name: Bio-Electric Ward
 ---
-Increase your AC by 1.
-You have a resistance to lightning damage, but this resistance does not apply to damage done to your shields.
+Your innate bioelectricity provides resistance to both cold and lightning damage.
+This resistance is only applied to damage done to your hit points.